nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 |        Management            |       # secs in queue       |

 ## Getting Started
 This application is a Springboot application packaged as a jar containing an embedded Tomcat 8 instance.
-For demo purposes the persistence tier has been implemented using an embedded H2 in-memory database, therefore submitted work order data will not be persisted across application restarts.
+For demo purposes the persistence tier was implemented using an embedded H2 in-memory database, therefore submitted service request data won't be persisted across application restarts.

 ### Requirements
 * Git client